 The Captain’s Meeting takes place between 6:00–7:00pm during Registration.
 Attendance by the Boat Captain or another registered member of the team is mandatory and sign-in is required.

-For questions regarding tournament registration, rules, marina slip reservations, payment or angler changes email firstname.lastname@example.org or call Julia at 910.264.3947.
+For questions regarding tournament registration, rules, marina slip reservations, payment or angler changes email firstname.lastname@example.org or text/call Julia at 910.264.3947.

 For marina or dockage specific questions email email@example.com or call 850.267.7773.